-Top 5 Best iPhone 8 Plus Cases
+Top 10 Best iPhone 8 Plus Cases: Which Is Right for You?

-This means we will not be getting a souped up S-version of last year’s iPhone 7 Plus.

-Even though this announcement was dwarfed by the announcement of the thousand dollar iPhone X, the iPhone 8 Plus is still an exciting new phablet option for iOS users.
+For those that balk at the iPhone X’s premium thousand dollar price tag, the iPhone 8 Plus is a solid phablet option to deliver next-gen iOS performance.

-Its biggest improvements are its dual 12 MP rear cameras, and its 5.5-inch True Tone display, which is brighter and offers more vivid colors.
+Its hottest new feature is its 5.5-inch True Tone display, which is brighter and more vivid than past models.

-Other improvements include a new processor, plus improved contrast on the phone’s 12 MP dual cameras.

-Because of all this, the form factor of the iPhone 8 Plus has changed just enough that you have to get a new case.
+It also has dual 12 MP rear cameras and a new processor.
+These features make it imperative you get a protective case for your phone.

+Just keep in mind that if you already own an iPhone 7 Plus case, then you won’t need a new case, since the two are only a few millimeters’ difference in size.

 Check out our favorite protective cases and covers to resist scratches, absorb shock, and convey your own personal style.